Securing the Favor of God

 Always remember this about God’s sovereign choosing.
 God’s determinations are perfect and just.
 He never errs in his judgments.
 And when Christians appear before God’s throne, every voice will rise in unified acclamation and declare the testimony of Revelation 15:3.
 “Great and marvelous are Your works, O Lord God, the Almighty; Righteous and true are Your ways, King of the nations!
 (4) Who will not fear, O Lord, and glorify Your name?
 For You alone are holy; For all the nations will come and worship before you, for your righteous acts have been revealed.”

 While God is free to impart his favor apart from human solicitation, God also dispenses favor when men entreat him for it.
 This is what the main portion of today’s message deals with.
-It deals with How Christians can entreat God for favor.
-And there is Biblical support for our responsibility to seek God for his favor.
+It deals with How Christians can entreat God for his favor.
+And there is Biblical support for our responsibility to seek God for this favor.
 Psalm 119:58 says, “I entreated Your favor with all my heart; Be gracious to me according to Your word.”
 And Exodus 32:11 says, “Moses sought the favor of the LORD his God.”

 Finally, as part of the introduction, I want you to notice what God’s favor can accomplish: